aminrj/aminrj.github.io/_posts/2026-04-13-building-a-multi-agents-coding-workflow.md

 ---

-## Honest Assessment of Current Capabilities
+## Honest assessment of current capabilities

 For boilerplate generation on greenfield tasks, this works well.
 Tell it to create a FastAPI endpoint, a pytest fixture, a Dockerfile for a Python app — the architect→executor→reviewer loop produces reasonable output with modest manual cleanup.